Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 |Execution Context for square(4)|
 |Global Execution Context|

-return statements return control to the invoking context.
+"return statements" return control to the invoking context.
 Return values are stored in memory if they have to be  stored in variable.

 When execution context is created it will be pushed into the stack, each execution context has its own memory component and code component and when it is completed it will be deleted from the stack.
 After the whole program is executed the call stack becomes empty.

 Callstack maintains the order of execution of execution contexts.
 The topmost execution context is the one currently being executed.
-The bottom execution context is the Global Execution Context and others are Function EC.
+The bottom execution context is the Global Execution Context and others are Function Execution Contexts.

 Callstack is also known by